-CRS and dummy shall be kept stable until to to be checked by markers at dummy CRS and sled.
-Any mean used to stabilise the dummy before to shall not influence the dummy kinematics after to.
+For lateral impact only: CRS and dummy shall be kept stable until t0 to be checked by markers at dummy, CRS and sled.
+Any mean used to stabilise the dummy before t0 shall not influence the dummy kinematics after t0.